shaunography/snotra/README.md

 ======
 Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS and Azure) Auditing Tool whihc will check your accounts against a list of common issues and compliance standards including the CIS benchmark.
 Snotra produces a results.json file that can be easily incorporated into existing reporting workflows.

+AWS is on the main branch, Azure is on this branch.

 permissions
 ===========
 The user account or service principal will need to have the "reader" role in Azure RBAC at the subscription level.